dorucioclea/WhisperAPI/README.md

 ## Note

-Translation increase the processing time, sometimes 2x the time!
+Translation increases the processing time, sometimes 2x the time!
 So avoid translation for long videos or audios.

 ## Features